webtorrent/bittorrent-peerid/README.md

 * a 40-character hex string
 * an arbitrarily-sized human-readable utf8 string (must decode to a 20-byte Buffer)

+If an unknown peer id is passed in, the returned client will be `unknown`.

 ## todo

 * ~~Support known Azureus-style clients.~~